javonpayne100/CMSC495Capstone/README.md

   - **Cross-Platform Compatibility**: Test the application on multiple platforms to ensure consistent functionality across operating systems.
 ### Debugging Process
 - Use Git to track and resolve issues by creating separate branches for bug fixes.
-- Issues can be either included in the Git or done thoruugh a local machine.
+- Issues can be either included in the Git or done thorough a local machine.
-- Each commit / new push afer a PR will document the changes and improvements made during debugging.
+- Each commit / new push after a PR will document the changes and improvements made during debugging.

 ## Project Architecture
-This portion is included in the document folder **"docs"** showing each units per week and the diagrams included in one of the sections.
+This portion is included in the document folder **"docs"** showing each unit per week and the diagrams included in one of the sections.
-### Start of the Implmentation:
+### Start of the Implementation:
 - **Implementation Overview**:
   - Built a multi-game desktop app using Python and Pygame.
   - Project follows a modular design with separate game modules (Tic Tac Toe, Trivia, Breakout) integrated through a centralized menu.